Day 3: Larrasoaña to Cizur Menor (via Pamplona)

 Walking with simplicity, meant that one’s mind was clear, open and receptive. – Judy Foxx

 The only other pilgrim staying at my place is Jeroen from the Netherlands.
 He was with us at dinner last night and the pilgrim who helped Katie with her blisters yesterday.
-He and I continue our conversations at breakfast.
-Jeroen is an independent consultant, similar to myself, but in HR and business reorganization.
-We say our goodbyes, finish our packing and go on our separate ways.
+He and I continue our conversations at breakfast, say our goodbyes, finish our packing, and go on our separate ways.

-Eventually we discover the Plaza Sanfrancisco, where we rest on benches like the homeless, and happily people watch.
+Eventually, we discover the Plaza Sanfrancisco, where we rest on benches like the homeless, and happily people-watch.
 I notice the great influence Ernest Hemingway has on Pamplona; so many of the restaurants & hotels are named after him.
 I had no idea!
-I then remember the time I stayed in a hotel in Nairobi, Kenya, where Ernest frequented during his great African adventures.
+I then remember the time I stayed in a hotel in Nairobi, Kenya, which Ernest frequented during his great African adventures.
 It’s such an honor to follow some of his footsteps around the world.

-We settle in, shower and catch up on the Internet using the wifi in the main building.
+We settle in, shower, and catch up on the Internet using the wifi in the main building.
 I have finally gotten the hang of my backpack and have figured out better ways to pack, resulting in less strain on my back and shoulders.
 Now understanding that every ounce counts, I am learning about simplicity and how little I really need to survive.
-I have begun to throw away a few items of luxury, like my Moroccan oil for my hair and deodorant.
+I have begun to throw away a few items of luxury, like Moroccan oil for my hair and deodorant.
 I smell at the end of the day anyway, so who cares!
-I even toss my night clothes, for here everything goes, and sleeping in underwear is accepted.
+I even toss my nightclothes, for everything goes on the Camino, and sleeping in underwear is accepted.
 We are becoming a family of brothers and sisters here on the Camino, and I have begun to shed the American modesty.

 Now getting in the groove of the Camino, at this point my journey is simply about moving forward and becoming comfortable with the physicalness, understanding the daily system, and making new friends.
 My days are predictable and simple: